lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 At this point you should have an `embeddings.csv` file with the active learning scores in a column named `al_scores`.

-We can now perform an active learning sampling using the `CORAL` sampler.
+We can now perform an active learning sampling using the `CORAL` selection strategy.
 In order to do the sampling on the `embeddings.csv` file we need to make this file accessible to the docker.
 We can do this by using the `shared_dir` feature of the docker as described in :ref:`docker-sampling-from-embeddings`.